-GTP comprises of three types of traffic—control plane (GTP-C), user plane (GTP-U) and charging (GTP’ derived from GTP-C) traffic.
-Enabling GTP Security on the Palo Alto Networks firewall allows you to statefully inspect, validate, filter, and perform security checks on GTPv2-C, GTPv1-C and GTP-U protocol messages.
+GTP comprises three types of traffic—control plane (GTP-C), user plane (GTP-U), and charging (GTP’ derived from GTP-C) traffic.
+Enabling GTP security on the Palo Alto Networks firewall allows you to statefully inspect, validate, filter, and perform security checks on GTPv2-C, GTPv1-C and GTP-U protocol messages.

 - Enable GTP Security.